Fagu Himachal Pradesh — A Misty Apple Village Where I Found the Home Stays More Commercial Than Hotels

 Found a beautiful room in Akol village in Mandi for 700 per night.

-And a note here to Fagu homestays — Please be considerate of the guests’ money and plans to travel.
-Because some of the short-term tourists can pay the high tariffs, the pricing doesn’t have to constantly go up.
-Every room can have a maximum tariff depending on the worth of the place and not be driven by how much the guests can pay out of their pockets.
+And a note here to Fagu home stays: Please be considerate of the guests’ money and plans to travel.
+Because some of the short-term tourists can pay the high tariffs, the pricing doesn’t have to go up constantly.
+Every room can have a maximum tariff depending on the quality of the place and not be driven by how much the guests can pay out of their pockets.

 I hope these suggestions work well for both locals and visitors.
-Hopefully, in the future, Fagu wouldn’t be this price-minting hotel business.
+Hopefully, in the future, Fagu would be a more long-term traveler friendly and affordable place.

 May I suggest these beautiful and travel spirited villages for summer.